acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 You can do this by pressing the Ctrl+O key combination (Cmd+O on Mac) from within Firefox.
-This will bring up a file selection dialog: navigate to the my-first-package.xpi file, open it and follow the prompts to install the add-on.
+This will bring up a file selection dialog: navigate to the `translator.xpi` file, open it and follow the prompts to install the add-on.

+Alternatively:

-Alternatively, open the Firefox Add-ons Manager from within Firefox, either from the Add-ons item on the Tools menu, or by typing "about:addons" into the address bar.
-In the Firefox Add-ons Manager there is a gears icon next to the search bar.
+* Open the Firefox Add-ons Manager from within Firefox, either from the Add-ons item on the Tools menu, or by typing "about:addons" into the address bar.

+* In the Firefox Add-ons Manager there is a gears icon next to the search bar.
 Click the icon and select "Install Add-on From File..." from the menu that appears.
 Again, this will bring up a file selection dialog which you can use to find and open the XPI file.